We strive to

 Have earned a BS or MS in AE or ME by the time of joining

-Master theory and application of UG dynamics, structures, and aerodynamics
+Master the theory and practice of UG dynamics, structures, and aerodynamics

-Dedicate 20 hours a week (on average) to the assigned research tasks
+Dedicate 20 hours a week (on average) to the assigned research tasks, including scholarly writing

 Dedicate 20 additional hours a week (on average) to academics and degree progression (classes, homework, etc.)